Health

 C-Card Free Condom Scheme:

-• Young people between the ages of 16 and 24 can get free condoms using the C-Card Scheme.
-To access the scheme, you can register via the Greenwich Sexual Health Website, through the Youth Hubs or from pharmacies registered to deliver the scheme.
+• Young people between the ages of 13 and 24 can get free condoms using the C-Card Scheme.
+To access the scheme, you can register via the Young Greenwich Youth Hubs.

 • C-Card Registrations: www.greenwichsexualhealth.org